 Burglary of a habitation is considered more serious than burglary of a building because a habitation is a person’s home and there is an expectation that one will be safe inside one’s own home, and therefore is punished more harshly than burglary of a building or a vehicle.

-A BURGLARY CONVICTION CAN ALTER YOU LIFE: Because burglary is a crime of “moral turpitude”, future potential employers will often be very reluctant to trust someone with any kind of burglary conviction.
-A conviction can also effect being admitted to colleges or obtaining financial aid.
+A BURGLARY CONVICTION CAN ALTER YOUR LIFE: Because burglary is a crime of “moral turpitude”, future potential employers will often be very reluctant to trust someone with any kind of burglary conviction.
+A conviction can also affect being admitted to colleges or obtaining financial aid.
 Lastly, many professions like medicine, law, and public accountancy often bar persons with burglary convictions.

 Warning: Burglaries involving the use or exhibiting a deadly weapon exposes the defendant to more severe penalties and can delay eligibility for parole if convicted.